iver56/audiomentations/docs/waveform_transforms/add_background_noise.md

     only used if `noise_rms` is set to "relative"

-`noise_rms`: `str` (choices: `"absolute"`, `"relative"`) :   :octicons-milestone-24: Default: `relative`.
+`noise_rms`: `str` (choices: `"absolute"`, `"relative"`) :   :octicons-milestone-24: Default: `"relative"`.
 Defines how the background noise will
     be added to the audio input.
 If the chosen option is `"relative"`, the rms of the added noise will be proportional to the RMS of the input sound.
 If the chosen option is `"absolute"`, the background noise will have a RMS independent of the rms of the